paulb00th/galapagos/content/en/accommodation/accom-gallery.md

 **DESCRIPTION:** Set in a privileged location, Lava House provides clients with the means to easily enjoy the most exclusive area in Puerto Ayora, while being only minutes away from the central Charles Darwin Avenue.

-Lave House provides 11 rooms with private bathrooms, each with hot water, A/C, cable TV, telephone in the room, purified water, hair dryer, hand and bath towels, eco soap, shampoo and conditioner.
+Lava House provides 11 rooms with private bathrooms, each with hot water, A/C, cable TV, telephone in the room, purified water, hair dryer, hand and bath towels, eco soap, shampoo and conditioner.
 At reception, guests will find beach towels, and a safe deposit box.
 The hostel is happy to provide tourist information and to safeguard clients' bags on the day of checkout.
 Breakfast and WIFI are both available.

 Please note, Lave House does not provide, sodas, beers, etc. or free airport-hostel transfers.

-**For further details about Lave House, please [Contact Us](/contact).**
+**For further details about Lave House, please [Contact Us](/contact?message=Enquiry%20about%20Lava%20House).**

 <div class="grey-bar"></div>